lowquark/zinc/README.md

       do_something(other_struct) // Passed by reference (or copied, depending on signature) }

-This is pretty restrictive, but I think there are reasonable workarounds for pointers.
-For example, you can always just store the array index of a neighboring struct, instead of storing its address directly.
+I'm not going to argue with you, this is pretty restrictive.
+But I also think there are some reasonable, data-oriented workarounds for pointers.
+For example, you can always store the array index of a neighboring struct, instead of storing its memory address directly.

-In return, the compiler can generate copy constructors, move constructors, and automatic serialization very easily.
+By making these sacrifices, though, the compiler can generate copy constructors, move constructors, and automatic serialization very easily.
 The implementation of built-in data structures is simplified too.
 Who knows?
-It just might be useful.
+It just might be useable.

 ### Write-access restrictions

-This is another wierd one.
-The simplest way to describe this is with a code demonstration:
+For a given struct type, only the code within certain modules has the ability to modify structs of that type.
+Modules which contain those functions are said to have *access* to that type.
+The simplest way to describe it is with a code demonstration:

     struct MyStruct {
       int a;
-      access module_a;       // MyStruct grants access to functions within module_a }
+      access my_module;     // MyStruct has granted access to my_module
+    }

-    module module_a {
+    module my_module {
       function foo() {
         MyStruct my_struct;
-        my_struct.a = 5;     // module_a modifies a MyStruct - OK
+        my_struct.a = 5;    // OK - my_module has access to MyStruct.
       }
     }

-    module module_b {
+    module other_module {
       function bar() {
         MyStruct my_struct;
-        my_struct.a = 5;     // Not OK! module_b does not have access to MyStruct.
+        my_struct.a = 5;     // Not OK - other_module does not have access to MyStruct.
       }
     }

-Basically, only certain modules are allowed to modify the contents of certain struct types ---those which have *access* to that type.
 This is the most primitive form of encapsulation that I can think of.
-What's interesting to me, is how one can use this feature to structure code without drawing hard lines for which methods are part of which objects.
+What's of particular interest to me, is how one can use this feature to structure code without having to draw hard lines between objects.
+Instead, the idea is that write-access restriction just kind of flows from the top down.

     struct Foo {
       // ...